From the H2 era, that little ditty that played to start the bonus round, as well as the "mystery" noise that played whenever they showed the keys.

 Replacement Scrappy: John Davidson constantly tripped over his words, always forgot the "cat's game" rule, and was very often unable to rein in the panelists once they started getting goofy.

 Sweet Dreams Fuel: This show is light-hearted, funny, freewheeling, and the themes are often catchy, funky and fun.
 Everybody loves some version of this show- Marshall, Davidson, Bergeron, even Hip-Hop Squares has fans.
 Just about the only one that's despised is The Match Game-Hollywood Squares Hour- see that page for why.

 Tearjerker: The day after Wally Cox's passing, Peter Marshall opened the show by explaining that due to being taped in advance, episodes featuring Cox would still be seen for the next two weeks.
 He then added:

-The Marshall version's move to Las Vegas for it's final season.
-Besides supposed inferior lodgings (at least according to Paul Lynde), the show's budget was altered as well; no cash per game (each game won a prize, winner of most games won a trip), no Secret Square rounds at all, and the winner of each show would progress in a tournament for a $100,000 prize package ($20,000 cash, an RV, and an ACTUAL HOUSE).
+The Marshall version's move to Las Vegas for its final season.
+Besides supposed inferior lodgings (at least according to Paul Lynde), the show's budget was altered as well: No cash per game (each game won a prize, winner of more games won a trip), no Secret Square rounds at all, and the winner of each show would progress in a tournament for a $100,000 prize package ($20,000 cash, an RV, and an ACTUAL HOUSE).

 The Davidson version is often criticized for John's ineptness (see above) and the panel's unruliness.
 Others still dislike the version for it being... a little too unusual, compared to its predecessor and successor incarnations (John occasionally singing the clues, whole rounds being done in the style of other game shows like Jeopardy, etc.).